Acute cholecystitis is a sudden inflammation of the gallbladder that causes severe abdominal pain.

 Calling your health care provider

-Removal of the gallbladder and gallstones will prevent further attacks.
-Follow a low-fat diet if you are prone to gallstone attacks.
+Removing the gallbladder and gallstones will prevent further attacks.

 Chari RS, Shah SA.
 Biliary system.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 18th ed.
 St. Louis, Mo: WB Saunders; 2008:chap.
 54.

 Wang DQH, Afdhal NH.
 Gallstone disease.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
 Philadelphia, Pa: Saunders Elsevier; 2010:chap 65.